Competitive Scores for MCAT

 What Competitive Scores Do Med Schools Look For

-Along with your grades at the undergraduate level, an MCAT competitive score is what determines your entry into participating Medical schools in Canada and US.
-So, what is an MCAT competitive score?
+Along with your grades at the undergraduate level, a competitive score of MCAT is what determines your entry into participating Medical schools in Canada and US.
+So, what is a competitive score of MCAT?
 Is it a common number across the various Medical schools?
 Are there any other factors that are important while applying to Medical schools?

 Medical School Admission Rules and Policies